Van Lanschot Kempen: Mercier Van Lanschot

 Mercier Van Lanschot was established in 2024 through the merger of Van Lanschot Belgium, established as Van Lanschot Kempen's Belgium presence in 1991, and Mercier Vanderlinden, which was established in 2000.

 After the sale of the family participations in AnHyp (Antwerpse Hypotheekkas), Devos-Lemmens and Frisk, the Mercier and Vanderlinden families decided to entrust the management of their assets to Stéphane Mercier and Thomas Vanderlinden.
 Their objective was to protect and grow the purchasing power of family assets for future generations.

 In July 2021, Van Lanschot Kempen acquired a 70% interest in Mercier Vanderlinden.
 In December 2022, Van Lanschot Kempen acquired the remaining 30% interest in Mercier Vanderlinden, at the time, with Mercier Vanderlinden becoming reference shareholders at Van Lanschot Kempen.
 In January 2024, Mercier Vanderlinden and Van Lanschot Belgium were rebranded Mercier Van Lanschot.
+Following the acquisition of Mercier Vanderlinden, its co-founder Thomas Vanderlinden became Chair of the Management Committee of Mercier Van Lanschot.
+In 2025, he joined the Management Board of Van Lanschot Kempen.

+In 2023, Van Lanschot Kempen acquired wealth manager Accuro, after which its clients and employees moved to Mercier Van Lanschot.

+In 2026, Mercier Van Lanschot won the 'Best for HNW' award at the Euromoney Private Banking Awards.

 Leadership

 From its origins in 1737 until the death of Jan Cees van Lanschot in 1991, a member of the Van Lanschot family was CEO of Van Lanschot Kempen.
 From 1991 to 2002 Bert Heemskerk was CEO.
 In 2002 he was succeeded by Floris Deckers.
 In 2013 Karl Guha became CEO.
 In 2021 Maarten Edixhoven became CEO.